dhershman1/vue-debounce/README.md

 - Self regulating no need to worry about it, set it and forget it
 - Multiple time formats supported (miliseconds and seconds)
 - Enter key support automatically fire the desired function when the user hits the enter key in the desired input (Can also be disabled)
+- Supports the ability to have multiple event listeners, and specify events at the element level

 ## Modifiers